arduino-libraries/Arduino_Threads/docs/01-threading-basics.md

   }
 }
 ```
+You can imagine that with increasing complexity of a sketch it gets quite difficult to keep track of the different states used for the different sub-tasks (here: blinking each of the LEDs).

 #### Example (Multi-Threaded):
 The same functionality can be provided via multi-threaded execution in a much simpler way.
 **Blink_Three_LEDs.ino**